 - What Is This Thing You Call "Love"?: As a sexaroid assigned to the platoon, Yuki doesn't really feel like part of the team at first because she's just programmed to do her job and can be easily be replaced if she gets destroyed.
 Manabu, however, doesn't buy this and helps her to see that she's more than this.
-And a person resembling Tochiro Oyama (Kei Oyama, who may be a relative) tells Yuki that her soul is human, even if her body is mechanical.
+And a person resembling Tochiro Oyama (Kei Oyama, who is most certainly a relative) tells Yuki that her soul is human, even if her body is mechanical.

 - Discussed in the ADR director and voice actor commentary for the final episode on the English-language release disc.
 The ADR director notes that he's heard people who've worked on the show wonder about how a train would have steam when it's in space— but, then again, how would a train even travel through space in the first place?